-Other perimenopause symptoms can include: breast tenderness, worse premenstrual syndrome, lower sex drive, fatigue, irregular periods, vaginal tryness or discomfort during sex, and trouble sleeping.
+Other perimenopause symptoms can include breast tenderness, worse premenstrual syndrome, lower sex drive, fatigue, irregular periods, vaginal dryness or discomfort during sex, and trouble sleeping.
 If this sounds like the end of a prescription-drug warning, it might be that perimenopause is the warning of what’s to come during menopause itself!

 How long does perimenopause last?

 Perimenopause lasts until menopause, which occurs when the ovaries stop releasing eggs, marked by when a woman has not had a period for a year.
 In the last year or two of perimenopause, the drop in estrogen speeds up, and many women have menopause symptoms (see above).

 The average length of perimenopause is four years.
 However, for some women perimenopause may last only a few months (lucky) or continue for 10 years (not as lucky).

 Yes, you can get pregnant during perimenopause.